cms-tau-pog/TauFW/Plotter/README.md

 Examples are provided in `test/testSamples.py`.

 ### Data-driven methods
-Data-driven background methods like QCD or j → 𝜏<sub>h<sub> fake estimation can be added as plug-ins in [`python/methods/`](python/methods/).
+Data-driven background methods like QCD or j → 𝜏<sub>h</sub> fake estimation can be added as plug-ins in [`python/methods/`](python/methods/).
 A python file should contain a function of the same name, e.g. for the [`QCD_OSSS.py`](python/methods/QCD_OSSS.py) example:
 ```